ptrn2l2/docker-openssl/README.md

 Sometimes using Docker in linux mode under windows, even tough the drives are shared in Docker for desktop's options, file sharing silently fails, so I always verify that is working.

 Open a powershell, issue a *"dir"* commad and verify that exists at least one file in current folder, so that we can verify file sharing.
-Then issue the following command:
+Then issue the following command in PowerShell:

 ~~~~powershell
 docker run --name tmp_ls --rm -it --entrypoint="/bin/ls" -v ${PWD}:/wrk ptrn2l2/openssl /wrk